sekthor/dnd-hugo/README.md

 # dnd-hugo

+This is a hugo theme for documenting dungeons and dragons (DnD) campaigns.

+It is still a work in progress.

 ## Features

+- Automatic Campaign Pages
+    - extentable with custom content in respective `_index.md`
+    - automatic list of PCs
+    - automatic list of NPCs
+    - automatic list of sessions
+- Session pages for detailed session recaps
+    - campaign
+    - date
-- *Character pages*
+- Character pages
     - characterType (pc / npc)
     - class
     - race
     - campaign
-- Session pages
+- Spell pages
-    - campaign
-    - date
-- Automatic Campaign Pages
-    - add content with `_index.md`
-    - automatic list of PCs
-    - automatic list of NPCs
-    - automatic list of sessions

 ## Installation